 In short, Saunders knows his style inside out and knows it works.

 Admittedly, Saunders’ lack of wear and tear owes as much to his so-so level of competition as his elusiveness but it’s an advantage all the same.
 In recent times, especially, Saunders, 30, has been boxing at such a low level he has taken barely any damage and avoided adding miles to his clock.
 Fights against the likes of Marcelo Esteban Coceres, Shefat Isufi and Charles Adamu were as simple as they were safe, and it could be argued Saunders hasn’t even had to tax himself mentally since going to Canada to outbox Lemieux in 2017.

 This says two things.
 It says Saunders has, for one reason or another, wasted two years of his career on lacklustre fights and the ill-advised use of a nasal spray [UKAD, 2018].
 It also says Saunders is fresh, still in the packet, ready to be opened and tested.

 Canelo, on the other hand, has taken the opposite approach of late.
-Save for a blowout of Rocky Fielding in December 2018, the Mexican has fought tough ones against Gennady Golovkin, Danny Jacobs and Sergey Kovalev, each of whom will have taken something from him in the process of falling short.
+The Mexican has fought tough ones against Gennady Golovkin, Danny Jacobs and Sergey Kovalev, each of whom will have taken something from him in the process of falling short.

-If a puzzle, Canelo, now 29, appears almost complete.
+If a puzzle, Canelo now appears almost complete.
 But if there is a piece missing, Billy Joe Saunders hopes it’s the one he holds in his two hands.